KazWolfe/blog.wolf.dev/Security/CTFs/symfonos-4/writeup.md

 I did, however, run into a very annoying issue that forced me to restart the CTF.
 If bad PHP code is injected in to `auth.log` via SSH, you can potentially lose that entrypoint entirely.
 This is not a fun feeling, but I'm sure there's some realistic way around this.
 I just never found it.

 If you have any suggestions for how I could do this CTF better, have any CTFs you want me to waste time on, or just want to chat to me about security in general, feel free to ping me [on Keybase](https://keybase.io/kazwolfe), send a message to me [on Discord](https://discord.gg/y56NMeW), or whatever you find.
 Consider it a challenge.

+### Errata

+After the initial publishing of this article to GitHub, a number of errata surfaced that I'd like to resolve:

+* The `nmap` command in Part 1 contains a `-p-` flag while the scan only shows the top 1000 ports being scanned.
+This was a result of me attempting to quickly redo the CTF - I typed the initial command I used (with `-p-`), but used the output from a standard `-A` run of `nmap`.
+* I incorrectly identified the reason port 8080 was not open was due to a firewall.
+Instead, the port in question was bound to 127.0.0.1, meaning I could not connect to it from any other IP address.
+This was a procedural problem on my part, as I never checked if I could use tools to bind other ports.
+Thanks for pointing this out, @barghest89!
+* A typographical error in the cutout for SimpleHTTPServer included a stray space between `python` and `3`, which may have confused some people.
+* An easter egg-ish link I was planning to include was omitted from initial publication.
+* Shell prompts for my systems were inconsistent.
+This was caused by switching between `bash` and `xonsh` on my Kali system for various parts of the CTF.
+All prompts have been fixed to the `xonsh` format.